-566 4 CONCLUSIONS
+4 | CONCLUSIONS

-A coupled MPM/DEM approach has been presented for multiscale modelling of large deformation problems in geomechanics.
-A hierarchical coupling scheme is employed to model a boundary value problem by MPM and to derive the necessary constitutive response from DEM solution to the RVE assembly embedded in each material point of the MPM.
-The two-way information passing scheme between MPM and DEM enables highly non-linear, state and load dependent material responses of granular materials to be rigorously captured, which is critical for large deformation geomechanics problems, and meanwhile conveniently avoids the necessity of phenomenological constitutive assumptions that are essential in conventional MPM approaches.
+A coupled MPM/DEM approach has been presented for multiscale modeling of large deformation problems in geomechanics.
+A hierarchical coupling scheme is employed to model a boundary value problem by MPM and to derive the necessary constitutive response from the DEM solution for the RVE embedded in each material point of the MPM.
+The two-way information passing scheme between MPM and DEM enables highly nonlinear, state- and load-dependent material responses of granular materials to be rigorously captured, which is critical for large deformation geomechanics problems, and meanwhile conveniently avoids the necessity of phenomenological constitutive assumptions that are essential in conventional MPM approaches.
 The multiscale method retains the predictive capability of MPM in tackling large deformation problems and further furnishes advantageous features of direct relating macro observations to underlying microstructural origins and physical mechanisms.
-The proposed multiscale approach has been validated by a single element test and has further been employed to model four typical geomechanics prob lems involving large deformation, including biaxial compression, rigid footing, soil-pipe interaction and soil column collapse.
+The proposed multiscale approach has been validated by a single element test and has further been employed to model four typical geomechanics problems involving large deformation, including biaxial compression, rigid footing, soil-pipe interaction, and soil column collapse.
 The detailed coupling procedure and some key findings from the numerical examples are summarized as follows: